Interior-Point-based H2 Controller Synthesis for Compartmental Systems: Conclusion

 \section{Conclusion}

 In this paper, we studied the $H_2$ optimal control for compartmental systems.
 We proposed a novel problem transformation and established an equivalent new optimization problem with closed and polyhedron constraints.
 We provided FIPM and a novel SIPM to solve the problem, both are guaranteed to converge to a stationary point of the new problem.
 Meanwhile, we propose an initialization method to guarantee the interior property of initial values.
-Finally, we conducted thorough simulations to show the pros and cons of FIPM and SIPM.
+Finally, we conducted thorough simulations to compare FIPM, SIPM, and ADMM.